About AML

 (acute myeloid leukemia)?

-AML is a blood cancer that starts in the bone marrow
+AML is a blood cancer that

 The bone marrow is a soft tissue found within the bones